uhnomoli/PHP-Twig.tmbundle/README.md

 ### Extras

 I included a few additional things in `/Extras`.
-There is a screenshot _(same one as displayed below)_ of the bundle in it's current state, as well as the 3 themes I'm maintaining that were updated to better accompany this bundle.
+There is a screenshot _(same one as displayed below)_ of the bundle in it's current state, as well as the 3 themes I'm maintaining, plus some user contributed ones, that were updated to better accompany this bundle.

 ### Screenshot